 The information contained in this Information Memorandum is prepared as of its Preparation Date.
-Neither the delivery of this Information Memorandum nor any offer, issue or sale made in connection with this Information Memorandum at any time implies that the information contained in it is correct at any time subsequent to the Preparation Date or that any other information supplied in connection with the issue of the securities described herein is correct as of any time subsequent to the Preparation Date or that there has been no change (adverse or otherwise) in the financial condition, affairs or creditworthiness of the Issuer and Challenger and any of its subsidiaries (Challenger and its subsidiaries together being referred to herein as the "Group") or any other party named in this Information Memorandum at any time subsequent to the Preparation Date.
+Neither the delivery of this Information Memorandum nor any offer, issue or sale made in connection with this Information Memorandum at any time implies that the information contained in it is correct at any time subsequent to the Preparation Date or that any other information supplied in connection with the issue of the securities described herein is correct as of any time subsequent to the Preparation Date or that any other information contained in, affairs or creditworthiness of the Issuer and Challenger and any of its subsidiaries (Challenger and its subsidiaries together being referred to herein as the "Group") or any other party named in this Information Memorandum at any time subsequent to the Preparation Date.